swissquote/crafty/docs/05_Packages/05_crafty-preset-babel/JavaScript_Linting.md

 ## Turning off linting for some parts of your code

-You might find yourself surprised with the number of errors you get when you lint your javascript files for the first time.
+You might find yourself surprised with the number of errors you get when you lint your JavaScript files for the first time.

 Here I'll explain how to disable linting on some files or part of files, but remember!
 The linting is here to help you!
 You should disable it only for very good reasons.

 Good reasons include:

 * It's an external library you downloaded, so it should not follow our conventions
-* you are adding a "console.log" but wrapped in a "if" statement to check if "console" exists in the global scope.
+* you are adding a `console.log` but wrapped in a `if` statement to check if "console" exists in the global scope.

 ### Disable linting on a line

-To be surgical you can also disable the linting on a single line with "eslint-disable-line"
+To be surgical you can also disable the linting on a single line with `eslint-disable-line`

 Optionally, but it's recommended you can add which rules are disabled, in the following it is "no-console", you can find the rule name at the end of the error message you get when compiling.